src="https://www.facebook.com/tr?id=927569457901051&ev=PageView&noscript=1" />

 Links to Dani Samson’s Media related to “Let Go“:

-The artwork attached is titled “Portal” by Dani Samson
+The artwork attached is titled “Portal”

-Q&A with Heidi Brueckner
+Q&A with Dani Samson

 How do you usually start your creative process?